magento/merchdocs/src/reports/site-wide-analysis-tool.md

 1. Notify any users who are assigned that role to sign out of the Admin, and sign in again.

 {:.bs-callout-info}
-If you have verified that the user account has permission to access the Site-Wide Analysis Tool and the user receives a 403 error when trying to access the tool from the Admin, your Adobe Commerce Cloud instance could have HTTP access control enabled.
+If you have verified that the user account has permission to access the Site-Wide Analysis Tool and the user receives a 403 error when trying to access the tool from the Admin, your instance of Adobe Commerce on cloud infrastructure could have HTTP access control enabled.
 The Site-Wide Analysis Tool Dashboard is NOT supported if you have HTTP Auth enabled.
 For more information about resolving this issue, see our [Support article](https://support.magento.com/hc/en-us/articles/360057400172-403-errors-when-accessing-Site-Wide-Analysis-Tool-on-Magento).

 ## Step 2: Access Site-Wide Analysis Tool